DataDog/integrations-core/consul/README.md

 #### DogStatsD

-Optionally, you can configure Consul to also send data to the Agent through [DogStatsD][3] instead of relying on the Agent to pull the data from Consul.
+Optionally, you can configure Consul to also send data to the Agent through [DogStatsD][3] to pull different a different set of metrics from Consul.

 1. Configure Consul to send DogStatsD metrics by adding the `dogstatsd_addr` nested under the top-level `telemetry` key in the main Consul configuration file: